10 tips for buying kids' eyewear

 Temples that wrap all the way around the back of the ear help keep glasses from sliding down or dropping off a child's face completely.

 These wraparound temples, called "cable temples," generally are available on metal frames and are especially helpful to keep glasses in place on toddlers.
 Another option is a frame that includes an elastic strap that goes around the head.

-6. Spring Hinges
+6. Spring hinges

-Kids are not always careful when they put on and take off glasses, and spring hinges can help prevent the need for frequent adjustments and costly repairs.
+Kids aren't always careful when they put on and take off glasses, and spring hinges can help prevent the need for frequent adjustments and costly repairs.
 They also come in handy if the child falls asleep with the glasses on or just has a rough day at play.

-7. Lens Material
+7. Lens material

 Once you and your child agree on frames that you both like, the next consideration is the lenses.

-8. Sports Eyewear
+8. Sports glasses

 Polycarbonate is such a safe lens material that you may be tempted to let your child play sports in his regular glasses.

 Here's the drawback: Although polycarbonate is the lens material used for sports eyewear, regular eyeglass frames do not provide enough protection from large objects such as balls and flying elbows.

 Check lens replacement costs with and without the warranty plan.
 Generally, if the warranty costs you less or about the same amount as the fee to replace one single lens, it is worth the price.

 Make sure the lens warranty includes a replacement provision if the lenses become badly scratched from normal wear.
-In addition to causing glare and blurred vision, surface scratches can compromise the impact resistance of the lenses, putting your child's eyes at risk.
+In addition to causing glare and blurred vision, surface scratches can compromise the impact resistance of eyeglass lenses, putting your child's eyes at risk.

 In some cases, sports goggles can be used as a spare pair of glasses.
 Or, if your child's prescription has not changed significantly, keep his or her previous eyeglasses in a safe place for use as a spare.